 Employee communications and the coronavirus: What you need to know.

-The following blog was first published on February 14 and updated on February 28 and March 12.
+The following blog was first published on February 14 and updated on February 28 and March 12 and has since been complemented by a wide range of content on the special COVID-19 section of our website, mentioned above.

 For businesses, the twin exigencies are the welfare of their employees and how to work and survive through the crisis.